-Shadows play an important role in-studio portrait photography.
+Shadows play an important role in studio portrait photography, and making use of them to your advantage is among the most creative studio photography idea.
 They can be created intentionally too.
 The length and intensity of the shadows will depend on the direction and distance from which the light is falling on your subject.

 If you don’t want the shadows and can’t seem to avoid them in your studio photography, then you may remove or soften/harden them during the model photo editing procedure.